 Mireio Terrace, a roof deck bar extension of the restaurant on the 10th floor, offers a panoramic view of the city and Manila’s famous sunset, with a wide selection of cocktails and canapés, and a complimentary bucket of rosemary and thyme spiced popcorn which was a hit!
 A great place to meet for pre or post-dinner drinks.

-It’s helpful to note that manila Metro is made up of 17 separate cities, each governed by separate local councils and each with their own unique attractions and vibe.
+It’s helpful to note that the Manila Metro is made up of 17 separate cities, each governed by separate local councils and each with its own unique attractions and vibe.

 If you want to make the most of your time get yourself a local specialist like Baron Travel who can arrange comprehensive day tours complete with the most engaging and friendly guides who show you much more than the usual tourist hot spots.

-With or without a guide, you cannot not visit Metro Manila without immersing yourself in the past so you can better appreciate the roots of the culture and the pride of the people who have not only survived, but thrived, against the odds.
+With or without a guide, you cannot visit Metro Manila without immersing yourself in the past so you can better appreciate the roots of the culture and the pride of the people who have not only survived but thrived, against the odds.

 Historical ruins, museums, memorials and churches are literally the very foundation Manila is built upon and Intramuros, is one of Manila’s oldest and most significant historical sites.